Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-bug-exterminators/DESIGN.md

 ## Data Structures
 We need a `struct` to store the sudoku.
 The structure would need the following members:
 - 2D array (square)
+- 2D array "checking" board for the rows, columns, and boxes
 - The number of items in each row/column
 - The "box" size